Gifguy1384/gif-the-web/README.md

-Animate Book!
+GIF the Web
 =============

 Have you ever wished Facebook animated GIFs like a real website?

+Have you ever wanted gchat to show images inline?

-Well, now it does.
+Well, now they do.

 ![wow](http://f.rouge8.com/gifs/wow.gif)